A Trap in the Ruins

 “I don’t know, why are you asking me?”
 Dimetrios growled.

 “No one does,” Kaela claimed.
 “Before the Eighty-Year War, the CSOG banned anything that regarded the fall of the Haiva from being recorded.
-There are no history books or anything that explains what happens.”
+There are no history books or anything that explains what happened.”

 Ray stopped walking.
 Pennie and the others walked past him before realising he had stopped.
 When Pennie noticed that she had left him behind she also stopped to see what was wrong.